 While we await the cheek-numbing cold, the warming-up sun and the thigh-burning descents, how about shaking things up a little and getting in tip top shape this winter ?

 Don’t lose a minute of time on the slopes during your next skiing holiday

-Below, we’ve shared some of our best practical and fun advice so you’re all set once lockdown ends.
+Below, we’ve shared some of our best practical and fun advice so you’re all set once the ski area is open.

 1. Preparing physically for the ski season: good, strong thighs !

 Below we share 5 practical exercises that you can do at home, to prepare for your return to the slopes, designed to help improve your pressure distribution and endurance, prevent aching muscles and, above all, injury.

 1. Warm up: remember to warm up for 5 to 10 minutes before starting your strengthening exercises: joint rotations, jumping jacks, knee raises, heels-to-glutes, static jogging etc.

 2. Cardio training: you can opt for the thrilling run round the block, sticking within the 1 km radius of your home.
 Otherwise the skipping rope is an excellent way of raising your heartbeat in no time at all.

 3. Strengthening lower limbs: alternate sets of squats, lunges (front, back and side) or wall sits.
 These exercises will strengthen your hamstrings, glutes and quads.

 4. Core: we recommend that you work on your core to help prevent lower back pain and tension, often linked to weakness in the abdominal and lumbar regions.
 We have a soft spot for static and dynamic plank exercises.